16.0 kWh *Useable Battery

 The Volkswagen e-Up! is a full electric vehicle (BEV).
 The maximum power of the Volkswagen e-Up! is 60 kW (80 hp).
 The maximum torque is 155 lb-ft.
 The Volkswagen e-Up! is front wheel drive and can accelerate from 0 to 62 miles per hour in 12.4 seconds.
 The top speed is 81 mph.

 Battery and Charging

-The battery of the Volkswagen e-Up! has an estimated total capacity of 20 kWh.
-The usable capacity is 18.7 kWh.
-A range of about 65 miles is achievable on a fully charged battery.
+The battery of the Volkswagen e-Up! has a total capacity of 18.7 kWh.
+The usable capacity is 16 kWh (estimate).
+A range of about 60 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 The Volkswagen e-Up! emits no CO2 during driving.
 This only includes direct emissions from the vehicle itself.
 The energy needed to charge the battery might have been (partly) generated by the use of fossil fuels.
 Vehicles with an internal combustion engine will always emit CO2 during driving.
 Additionally, CO2 is emitted during the production and transport of fossil fuels.

 The link below will open the page of the e-Up! on the official Volkswagen site.